michaelnisi/gitgo/README.md

 ## Description

-The gitgo [Node](http://nodejs.org/) module makes it easier to execute Git commands from Node.
+The gitgo [Node](http://nodejs.org/) module makes it slightly easier to execute Git commands from Node.
 It's a one-off function that spawns a child process to run the Git command, returning a readable stream to expose feedback from git.

 ## Usage